- Off road parking

 Five bedrooms: 1 x ground floor super king-size double (zip/link, can be twin on request), 1 x super king-size double, 1 x double, 2 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Bathroom with bath, separate shower, basin and WC.
 Kitchen.
 Sitting room with dining area and electric coal-effect fire.
 Sitting room with electric coal-effect fire.

-- Oil central heating with two electric coal-effect fires
+- Oil central heating with electric fires

 - Fuel and power inc. in rent